Petergatsby/GleepostAPI/readme.md

 optional parameters: include_seen = (true|false)

-Returns all unread notifications for user [id], and includes the read ones if include_seen is true.
+Returns all unread notifications for user [id]

+If include_seen is false, then only the notifications which have not been seen yet will be returned.
+This is the default behaviour if include_seen is unspecified.

+If include_seen is true, the notifications that you have already marked as "seen" will also be visible; they will have the attribute `seen` = `true`.

 example responses:
 HTTP 200